A love song for Linux gamers with old GPUs (EOY 2025)

 Development latency

-• In the Linux kernel, there is a deadline for merging new features to the next release, and it’s not clearly communicated when that is.
+- In the Linux kernel, there is a deadline for merging new features to the next release, (it’s not clearly communicated when that is).
 Bug fixes may be backported to previous releases any time, but upstream maintainers aren’t involved in that.

 XDC 2025

-I presented a lightning talk on this topic at XDC 2025, you can find the slide deck here and the video here.
+I presented a lightning talk on this topic at XDC 2025, where I talked about the state of SI and CIK support as of September 2025.
+You can find the slide deck here and the video here.

 Acknowledgements